 sudo tar xvzf node-v22.3.0.tar.gz

-Now move to the extracted directory of the Node.js source file on Debian, here you will to a file named configure which will be used to check all the necessary packages for installing Node.js:
+Now move to the extracted directory of the Node.js source file on Debian.
+Here, you will find a file named configure, which will be used to check all the necessary packages for installing Node.js:

 Next, execute the configuration file in the source code of Node.js